 The underlying principle that gets diluted by both of these statements is that moving is key.
 Obviously sitting for 8 hours is harmful.
 But while standing for 8 hours is better in many ways than sitting, it gets painful, and can still be rather sedentary.
 Similarly, if you sit for 4 hours, followed by standing for 4 hours, you’re really not doing any better.

 The best option?
-For every 30 minutes of sitting OR standing, move for 2 minutes.
+One of my standing workstation tips is that for every 30 minutes of sitting OR standing, move for 2 minutes.
 Movement is medicine – and those aching knees and back will thank you.

 Office Air Squat tournament, anyone?